European Solidarity Corps, the new European Union initiative

-Hosting European volunteers, for a workcamp or for a short stay in support of your sport for all events, it’s easy and sustainable within the Nomads network.
+Hosting European volunteers, for a workcamp or for a shorter stay in support of your sport for all events, it’s easy and sustainable within the Nomads network.
 Already 90 local sports associations joined… and counting.

 Europe is Yours, travel with us

 Our volunteers travel around Europe, discovering communities, sports events and people: find out NOMADs & Interrail amazing scheme.
 Travelling at ground level brings lots of fun and new friends…

 Since 2018 Interrail is free for 18ers, so our dream is getting real!

 NOMADS stories & updates